frederic-perez/AmE-dictionary/data/dictionary.md

 __predate__ _v_ :four::hammer: (predated) _The building predated the revolution._
 __predator__ _n_ :two::hammer:
 __prediabetes__
-__predicament__ _n_ :nine: A situation, especially an unpleasant, troublesome, or trying one, from which extrication is difficult. _I’m sorry to see you in this predicament._ _Hearsay suggests that green apples can induce such a predicament._ _She was sorry for her daughter’s predicament._
+__predicament__ _n_ :nine::m: A situation, especially an unpleasant, troublesome, or trying one, from which extrication is difficult. _I’m sorry to see you in this predicament._ _Hearsay suggests that green apples can induce such a predicament._ _She was sorry for her daughter’s predicament._
-__preeminent__ _adj_ :three::hammer:
+__preeminent__ _adj_ :four::hammer:
 __preempt__ _v_
 __preemptive__
 __preen__ _v_ :nine: (preened, preening) __1__ To trim or dress (feathers, fur, etc.) with the beak or tongue. __2__ To dress (oneself) carefully or smartly; primp. __3__ To pride (oneself) on an achievement, personal quality, etc.